The Complete Microsoft PowerPoint Slide Master tutorial

 Another step of my Microsoft PowerPoint Slide master Tutorial, is to add the section number and the section title you prefer.

 The beauty here is that every time you’ll add a section splitter slide, you will just need to recall the same layout and to change the two text fields.
 You won’t need to align the background green rectangle and the different placeholders.
 Finally, all the slides will look the same and you’ll get consistency through your presentation.

 Name layouts properly

 In my experience, clients require me to craft a ready-to-use set of layouts to unify all their corporate presentations.
 The typical example is the internal communication function that wants to standardize the presentations within the company.
 This is very important because it creates unicity internally and also when the corporate presentations are sent to clients.
 In these cases, the Slide master presentation becomes the official theme of the company and, after I deliver it, it is often shared with all the employees.
 Since there won’t be any explanation attached, it might be very useful to name the layouts properly.
-In the following image, you’ll see how I named the 9 layouts I developed for one of my clients.
+In the following image of Microsoft PowerPoint Slide Master tutorial, you’ll see how I named the 9 layouts I developed for one of my clients.

 When you choose names for the layouts, it’s always important to agree them with your client, in order to be sure that they will be meaningful, and therefore of help for those who will need to use them.

 In order to name a layout in the Slide Master, you need to right click on the layout you want to edit:

 The final step of my Microsoft PowerPoint Slide Master tutorial is to Rename the layout and type the name you chose.